-In the Christian Bible, a Jew, or Judean, is not defined as someone “in the tribe of Judah".
-Paul stated that he was a Jew, a Judean (Acts 22:3).
-Paul also stated that he was of the tribe of Benjamin (Philippians 3:5).
+In the Christian Bible, a Jew, or Judean, is not defined as someone “in the tribe of Judah”.
+Herod the Great was a Jew, yet his mother was a Nabatean.
+Paul was a Jew (Acts 22:3), yet he was of the tribe of Benjamin (Philippians 3:5).
 A Jew, or Judean, could have been from any tribe.

-In 2 Kings 16:6, the New American Standard Bible (NAS), the New Revised Standard Version (NRSV), and the Good News Bible in Today's English Version (TEV), all translate the Hebrew word ydwhy (transliterated Y@huwdiy ) (Strong’s concordance number 03064) (phonetic pronunciation yeh-hoo-dee' ) as “Judeans”.
+In 2 Kings 16:6, the New American Standard Bible (NASB), the New Revised Standard Version (NRSV), the Common English Bible (CEB), and the Good News Translation (GNT) all translate the Hebrew word phonetically pronounced yeh-hoo-dee’, Strong’s concordance number 03064, as “Judeans”.

-In 2 Kings 16:6, the King James Version (KJV), the American Standard Version (ASV), and the Young’s Literal Translation (YLT), all translate the Hebrew word ydwhy (Strong’s concordance number 03064) as “Jews”.
+In 2 Kings 16:6, the King James Version (KJV), the American Standard Version (ASV), and the Young’s Literal Translation (YLT) all translate the same Hebrew word phonetically pronounced yeh-hoo-dee’, Strong’s concordance number 03064, as “Jews”.

-The king of the tribe of Judah automatically became the king of Judea.
+The king of the tribe of Judah automatically became the king of Judea until about 605 B.C., when Daniel, a Judean, referred to Nebuchadnezzar as “king”.
 The king of Judea was king of more people than just those of the tribe of Judah.
 The king of Judea was king of the Judeans, the Jews.

-the temple in Jerusalem in 70 AD, children born throughout the entire
+temple in Jerusalem in 70 A.D., children born throughout the entire

-after 70 AD had a different nationality other than “Judean”.
+70 A.D. had a different nationality other than “Judean”.